logo

 Overview

-Throughout the storyline, Screwtape spends a great deal of his writing focusing on the nature of human thoughts and feelings and how they can be manipulated by devils.
-God, called by Screwtape the “Enemy,” encourages free will, love of neighbors, and genuine faith.
-The devils, on the other hand, promote malice and hatred towards others, pride in one’s self, and distracted, insincere religious observances.
+Throughout the storyline, Screwtape spends a great deal of his writing focusing on the nature of human thoughts and feelings and how the devils can manipulate them.
+God, whom Screwtape calls the “Enemy,” encourages free will, love of neighbors, and genuine faith.
+The devils, on the other hand, promote malice and hatred toward others, pride in oneself, and distracted, insincere religious observances.